Keyboard shortcuts

 Scene format

-The runtime loader processes JSN entities in topological order (parents before children) and bundles Transform, Visibility, GlobalTransform, InheritedVisibility, and ChildOf into a single world.spawn per entity.
+Outside the editor, jackdaw_runtime registers a Bevy AssetLoader for the bsn extension, since Bevy has no built-in loader for the format.
+The loader processes scene entities in topological order (parents before children) and bundles Transform, Visibility, GlobalTransform, InheritedVisibility, and ChildOf into a single world.spawn per entity.
 User components go in afterwards, so On<Insert, T> observers see correct hierarchy-derived state.
-The relevant code is at crates/jackdaw_runtime/src/lib.rs::spawn_scene_entities.

 Brushes